MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-anchor.md

 4. On the **QR Code Anchor Found** page, select **Confirm**.

     ![Confirm button on the QR Code Anchor Found page](media/qr-code-confirm.PNG "Confirm button on the QR Code Anchor Found page")

+    >[!TIP]
+    >You can re-align holographic content that might seem offset from the real world (for example, a rectangle that should be highlighting a tool, but is floating in the air away from the tool bench).
+When using a QR code anchor, a good way to control hologram offset is to make sure the green outline aligns with the QR code.
+If the green outline isn’t aligned, you may need to tap the **Anchor** button to rescan.

 ## Anchor a guide by using a circular code anchor